oscar-project/oscar-website/content/authors/partner-uni-mannheim/_index.md

 ---
 # Display name
-title: DWS at University of Mannheim
+title: DWS at the University of Mannheim

 # Is this the primary user of the site?
 superuser: false